 When we were younger, we had younger minds.
-As we grow and change, so does our life experiences, knowledge, wisdom, and perspectives.
+As we grow and change, so does our life experiences, knowledge, wisdom, beliefs, and perspectives.
 When we were younger, we had not yet developed into the person we now are, and our minds were not developed into what they now are.
 Misconceptions and misunderstandings were much more commonplace then than they are now, and most of us simply didn’t realize it.
 Many of us thought it wasn’t okay to make mistakes or to be wrong, and that what we believed was the entire truth.

 That is normal.
 It’s okay!
-As we grow and have new experiences to draw from, we perceive and understand things differently than we did back then.
+As we grow and have new experiences to draw from, we perceive of and understand things differently than we did back then.
 Our parents or guardians were also not as developed and experienced back then as they are now.
-Because of this, the belief system we adopted at an early age may still be in play.
+Because of this, the belief system we adopted at an early age may still unnecessarily be in play.

 Attached below are some of my beliefs from my old belief system that ran and ruled my life into my forties.
 The beliefs I had would dictate the choices I made, which would then result in the consequences and results I deserved and earned from those choices.
 My mind literally created my reality, throughout my entire life, through and because of my belief system.
 When I replaced old beliefs with new ones, my life changed because of different results and feedback.
 As I began to make different decisions, I also began to enjoy different results and consequences.
 WE CREATE OUR LIVES WITH OUR MINDS.
-EVERYTHING is an inside job.
+EVERYTHING is an inside job, first.

 These were beliefs I thought I was being taught from a young age which, in reality, were probably mis-perceived off-shoots of what I thought my parents were actually trying to teach me.
 This is just a few pages from the beginning of this experiment: